TeamNewPipe/NewPipe/doc/newpipe-material-roadmap.md

 ## Compatibility and data strategy

-The fork needs a deliberate install/data policy before public release:
+The fork now uses `org.wisso.newpipematerial` as its Android applicationId for side-by-side installation with official NewPipe:

-- Decide whether NewPipe Material should install alongside official NewPipe.
+- NewPipe Material and official NewPipe install as separate Android apps.
-  Side-by-side installation usually requires a fork-specific applicationId.
-- If changing `applicationId`, document that Android treats the fork as a separate app with separate app data, permissions, shortcuts, backups, and update paths.
+- Android keeps separate app data, permissions, shortcuts, backups, and update paths for `org.wisso.newpipematerial` and official NewPipe.
-- If keeping the existing applicationId for any release, document the signing and update implications clearly; users may not be able to update between builds signed by different keys.
-- Treat data migration as a release-blocking product decision, not a cosmetic UI task.
-Avoid automatic migration until it is designed, reviewed, and tested.
-- Preserve NewPipe export/import compatibility so users can manually move subscriptions, playlists, history/settings exports, and other supported data between official NewPipe and NewPipe Material where formats remain compatible.
+- Data is not shared automatically between the apps.
+Users should use NewPipe's supported export/import flows to move subscriptions, playlists, history/settings exports, and other supported data where formats remain compatible.
+- Automatic data migration is intentionally deferred until it is designed, reviewed, and tested as a dedicated product decision.
+- Java/Kotlin source package renaming is intentionally deferred; package declarations remain in their existing upstream namespaces to reduce merge conflicts and avoid behavior risk.
 - Clearly warn users when importing data from another build or fork could be unsupported or risky.